Best Black Friday deals you might have missed that are still on sale

 Sold by Ulta Beauty

-This gel-based eye cream smooths fine lines and wrinkles but is light enough for use around the delicate eye area.
+This gel-based eye cream smooths fine lines and wrinkles, but it is light enough for use around the delicate eye area.
 It reinforces the skin’s natural moisture barrier to plump and smooth the skin.

 Sold by Ulta Beauty